 Most of us have experienced sensitive teeth at some point in our lives.
 Perhaps you’re experiencing it now.
-At times it can be resolved with just a simple trip to the dentist, while other times it may be a sign of a more serious problem.
+At times it can be resolved with just a simple trip to the dentist, while other times it may be a sign of a more serious problem and might include dental implants.
 If you are experiencing tooth sensitivity it is important to mention it to us.
 We will be able to help determine the cause of your sensitivity and suggest helpful solutions.

 - Shrinking gums.
 As we age our gum line may recede.
 When this occurs the root of the tooth will be exposed, but the root doesn’t have enamel protecting it; so it will be more sensitive.

 - Gum disease.
 Gum disease is caused by plaque and tartar buildup on your teeth, which can make your gums recede.
 This can damage the tooth and lead to pain.

 - A cracked tooth.
 A small crack in the tooth may not be noticed at first, but if it reaches to the root you’ll notice pain.
 We will advise on the best way to repair the crack, depending on its’ severity.

 - A broken or lost filling.
 A filling may break or fall out because of further decay surrounding it.
 This will leave the tooth vulnerable and can cause sensitivity.
 If you know you have a damaged or lost filling, call us as soon as possible.

 - Don’t brush too hard.
 Always use a soft bristle brush and keep it at an angle of 45 degrees.